 Use TAB to begin all paragraphs.

 Single space after punctuation.
-(We know, we know, your high school typing teacher told you to always use two spaces.
-High school typing teachers didn't used to know from typesetting where two spaces throw computers into line justification tizzies.)
+(We know, your high school typing teacher told you to always use two spaces.
+(And Word tries to force it on you.)
+High school typing teachers didn't used to know from typesetting where two spaces throw computers into line justification tizzies.
+And who knows where those kid coders at Word got educated.

 Thanks, Allison St. Claire